Selfnet-5G/startup/Architecture/README.md

 registered.
 Finally, App Manager maintains an inventory per application instance containing all the configurations applied as actuation requests in the context of Autonomous Management.

+* **SELFNET VNFM** - The NFV Applications lifecycle management service compliant with ETSI NFV MANO principles and specifications.

+* **Service Inventory** - The SELFNET inventory function to store and maintain information related to end-to-end services, SDN, NFV and infrastructure resource instances in support of Service Orchestration logics.

 ## SON Access Layer